ClipboardHealth/prompts/rules/fullStack.md

 - Strive for precise types.
 Look for type definitions in the codebase and create your own if none exist.
 - Avoid using type assertions like `as` or `!` unless absolutely necessary.
 - Use the `unknown` type instead of `any` when the type is truly unknown.
-- Use an object to pass multiple function parameters and to return results.
+- Use an object to pass multiple function params and to return results.
 - Leverage union types, intersection types, and conditional types for complex type definitions.
 - Use mapped types and utility types (e.g., `Partial<T>`, `Pick<T>`, `Omit<T>`) to transform existing types.
 - Implement generic types to create reusable, flexible type definitions.